 - The license has not been activated yet.

 The solution certainly depends on whether you own the required license or not.

-- If your license is stored on an USB-eLicenser, please refer to this article: USB-eLicenser help/FAQ
+- If your license is stored on an USB-eLicenser, please refer to this article: USB-eLicenser is not recognized, license missing

 - If your license is stored on hard disk, please refer to this article: Soft-eLicenser help/FAQ